-NEWLIN: You don't get involved in them.
+NEWLIN: You don't get deeply involved in them.
 You're on duty a third of the time and you're covering the world.
 If something is quiet during that particular third of the time that you're doing it, during the daytime...

-One of the most interesting parts of being a senior watch officer was getting to see the highly classified telegrams.
-In the security business, you have top secret, secret, confidential, and limited official use.
+One of the most interesting parts of being a senior watch officer was getting to see the most highly classified telegrams.
+In the security business, you have four basic levels of protection.
+Top secret, secret, confidential, and limited official use.
 People outside of the inner group think that top secret is really secret stuff and that a top secret clearance is the most secret clearance you can get, and if you can see top secret stuff, you can see any stuff.
 In fact, top secret goes all over the place.

-The way information is really limited in the State Department is not by top secret, secret, confidential, or limited official use, but by normal distribution (which doesn't have a name), limited distribution (LIMDIS), exclusive distribution (EXDIS), and then the final one, no distribution (NODIS).
+The way information is really limited in the State Department is not by top secret, secret, confidential, or limited official use, but by need to know.
+In theory, classified paper was only sent to officers with a need to know.
+These categories were normal distribution (which doesn't have a name), limited distribution (LIMDIS), exclusive distribution (EXDIS), and then the final one, no distribution (NODIS).
 One of the things that the senior watch officers did was decide who would see EXDIS and NODIS cables.
 To decide who would see EXDIS and NODIS cables, you had to read them.
 Some kinds of subjects had very clearly prescribed distributions.
 Certain Middle Eastern issues and things had very described distributions.

 They all went, of course, to the Secretary's office.
 They went to S/S, the Secretary's outer officer.
 They all went to D, the Deputy Assistant Secretary of State.
 I'm not sure that they even all went to the Assistant Secretary in charge of that area.
-Some maybe stopped at D. Most things then went to the bureau, but often in only one copy.
+Some maybe stopped at D.

+Most things then went to the bureau, but often in only one copy.
 That was one of the most interesting things about being in the Operations Center.
 You saw one third of the most sensitive traffic coming in to the Department on the most sensitive issues.
 Seeing only a third doesn't really allow you to keep up with an issue.
 You just see it when you're on.
 They're not kept in any file.
 You can't flip through them.
 Only the senior watch officers, the DDOs, got to see these things.
-Other people on the watch didn't get to see them.
 That was an interesting aspect of it.